Whose standard is it anyway?

 A standard that determines whose content is trusted should not be controlled by anyone who profits from generating that content.
 The conflict of interest is structural, not personal.
 Decent sponsors do not change the equation, and an open specification does not change the equation.
 If the body that ratifies the standard is also a market participant in the layer above or below the standard, the standard will eventually bend toward the sponsor's interests.
 Sometimes slowly.
 Sometimes in a single keynote.

-Case one: WordPress and the kill switch
+The case: WordPress and the kill switch

 WordPress powers somewhere around 43% of the web.
 The plugin directory at WordPress.org is the supply chain that keeps those sites secure and functional.
 WordPress is open source.
 The WordPress trademark is owned by the WordPress Foundation.
 The WordPress.org domain, the actual distribution infrastructure, is owned personally by Matt Mullenweg, co-founder of WordPress and CEO of Automattic.